stealthman22/100-days-of-code/log.md

 Day 90 (14th July 2019)

 Worked on the to-do list exercise on ZTM could only solve; toggling the line through effect on the list items and the dynamically added list items (added with Dom).
 But couldn't add buttons dynamically to each li item.
-The loops I constructed don't work
+Would give it another shot .